carlosschults/100-days-of-code/log.md

 ### Day 23: May 16, 2019

 **Today's Progress**: Implemented a new method for the guard clause [library](https://github.com/carlosschults/nshield).
 Additionally, I've added a tag to mark the second (minor) version and pushed it to GitHub.
-Today I learned that GitHub automatically create a new release for your project when you push a tag to it.
+Today I learned that GitHub automatically creates a new release for your project when you push a tag to it.
 I was wondering just how to do that.

 **Thoughts**: Now I need to focus on getting this thing ready for Nuget.